CirroBuild/FrostiDocs/docs/reference/sql/latest-on.md

 ### Single column

-When `LATEST ON` is provided a single column is of type `SYMBOL`, the query will end as soon as all distinct symbol values have been found.
+When `LATEST ON` is provided a single column of the type `SYMBOL`, the query will end after all distinct symbol values are found.

 ```questdb-sql title="Latest records by customer ID"
 SELECT * FROM balances